bytecodealliance/wit-bindgen/crates/test/README.md

 Ignoring classes of tests can be done in the CLI tool by updating a few
 locations:

-* Update `CodegenTestConfig` to contain a field for this class of test that needs to be ignored (if it's not already present).
+* Update `WitConfig` to contain a field for this class of test that needs to be ignored (if it's not already present).
 * Tag tests as belonging to this class of tests by adding a comment at the top such as `//@ async = true` which would indicate that this uses async features.
-* Update `LanguageMethods::should_fail_verify` for your language to ignore this class of tests by checking the `CodegenTestConfig` config option and returning `true` for "should fail"
+* Update `LanguageMethods::should_fail_verify` for your language to ignore this class of tests by checking the `WitConfig` config option and returning `true` for "should fail"

 This will still run the test but an error will be expected.
 If an error is